 KORE does not own any producing properties and, consequently, has no current operating income or cash flow from the properties it holds, nor has it had any income from operations in the past three financial years.
-As a consequence, operations of KORE are funded solely by equity financings.
+As a consequence, operations of KORE are funded solely by equity financings, other than a one time sale of a royalty interest to Macquarie.